-POLICY 32.1.1: The County will incentivize the development of specialized mixed use nodes within the Lehigh Acres Planning Community in a sustainable pattern that will provide opportunities for employment, housing, recreation, services, and shopping.
+POLICY 32.1.1: The County will incentivize the development of specialized mixed use nodes within the Lehigh Acres Planning Community in a sustainable pattern that will provide opportunities for employment, housing, recreation, services, and goods.
+Incentives may include but not be limited to transfer of development rights, expedited reviews, establishment of community development agencies, tax increment financing, and special land development regulations within the Lehigh Acres Planning Community.